 How to Use Honey to Treat Asthma:

 Honey can be used in baking and cooking, and it can be added to your favorite teas.
 Eat 1 teaspoon of plain honey 3 times daily, and make sure you always use a raw, organic brand.
 Even smelling honey will give you some of the above-mentioned health benefits.
-Below, you’ll find several methods for using honey to treat asthma.
+Below, you’ll find several methods to treat asthma using honey.
 Try them all until you find the one that works best for you.

 1. Honey and Water